Burday/fronty/README.md

 # Fronty

 This is my personal frontpage, Fronty.
 It has a search function, that searches DuckDuckGo and a few bookmarked sites.
+There are also two ways to customize it without editing the code, by disabling/enabling the dark mode and disabling/enabling the greeting at the top.

 ### Table of Contents